 Please see the appropriate Data Sheets for Diodes' specific matching specifications.

-Basically, UL Listings (Certification) are for assemblies or certain Discretes ("Power Semiconductors") designed to go on power mains such as TVS and Thyristors.
-Diodes' assemblies are bridges, so most of them are UL Listed devices.
-Our TVS and Thyristors in SMB and TVS SMC are listed.
+Basically, UL Listings (Certification) are for assemblies or certain Discretes (Power Semiconductors) designed to go on power mains such as TVSs (Transient Voltage Suppressors) and Bridge Rectifiers.
+Most of our Bridge Rectifiers, and TVS in SMB and SMC are listed.
 SMA TVS are not listed.
 For all other discretes, UL has no listing program for them.

 Spice model for simulation is available upon request.
 Please contact Diodes Customer Support.